pysam-developers/pysam/doc/api.rst

    samtools sort ex1.bam output

+More detailed usage instructions is at :ref:`usage`.

 .. note::
     Coordinates in pysam are always 0-based (following the python convention).
 SAM text files use 1-based coordinates.
-    The above examples can be run in the /test directory of the installation directory.
+    The above examples can be run in the :file:`tests` directory of the installation directory.
 Type 'make' before running them.

 .. seealso::